 DETOX YOUR KITCHEN

 - Stop eating canned food

 - Avoid MSG

-- Don’t eat or serve artificial food coloring
+- Don’t eat foods with artificial food coloring or preservatives

 - Eat certified organic whenever possible.
 Here are some of the most frugal choices for eating organic.